massclown/HalfSwordTrainerMod/README.md

 ## Know issues and TODOs
 * No error handling whatsoever.
 Use at your own risk.
+It will crash the game at some point.
 * Auto-spawned NPCs and boss fights will keep spawning.
 * Buttons in the spawn menu may not work, use `F1` - `F4` keys instead (name of the key is on the buttons).
 * Loadout is spawned in the map, not on the player.